NickCorcoran/Docs/openshift-security-considerations.md

 The following security assessments are ***planned***:
 - Cert Manager for OpenShift
 - GitGuardian
-- OCP App Assessment Tool
 - Platform Security Dashboard

-For specifics, please contact the platform security architect, nick.corcoran@gov.bc.ca.
+For specifics, please contact the platform services team at PlatformServicesTeam@gov.bc.ca.

 ------
 ### <a name="platform-product-registry"></a>Platform Product Registry